BetonQuest/BetonQuest/documentation/User-Documentation/Reference.md

 ## Block Selectors

 When specifying a way of matching a block, a `block selector` is used.
-This differs a little depending if your Minecraft version is older than 1.13 or newer.

-### Pre 1.13 Minecraft

-The format of a block selector is: `material:data`

-Where:

-  - `material` - What material the block is made of.
-You can look this up in [this list](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html).

-  - `data` - (optional) A number representing the data of the block.
-If left out then the selector will match all data types.

-Examples:

-  - `LOG` - Matches all LOGS

-  - `LOG:1` - Matches SPRUCE LOGS

-### 1.13 and above
 The format of a block selector is: `prefix:material[state=value,...]`

 Where: